xchem/fragalysis-loader/README.md

 # fragalysis-loader
-Django backend loader for fragalysis app - takes data from Verne and pushes it to fragalysis, and does some processing to add things to the database
+Django backend loader for fragalysis app - takes data from NFS (mount) or S3, pushes it to fragalysis.

-# For fragalysis.diamond.ac.uk
-- Jenkins builds the loader container
-- Once built, the loader looks for data on verne (the machine that we call the cloud)

-The loader takes the data and:
+The loader takes data and:
 - Populates the database
 - Does some sciency stuff

 # How it works
 Nobody knows...